Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - "vim", "emacs", "neovim", and "nvimrc": Search engines with relevant results for "nvimrc" typically have a big index.
 Finding relevant results for the text editors "vim" and "emacs" instead of other topics that share the name is a challenging task.
 - "vim cleaner": should return results related to a [line of cleaning products](https://en.wikipedia.org/wiki/Vim_%28cleaning_product%29) rather than the Correct Text Editor.
 - "Seirdy": My site is relatively low-traffic, but my nickname is pretty unique and visible on several of the highest-traffic sites out there.
-- "Project London": a small movie made with volunteers and FLOSS without much advertising.
+- "Project London": a small movie made with volunteers and <abbr title="Free, Libre, Open-Source Software">FLOSS</abbr> without much advertising.
 If links related to the movie show up, the engine's really good.
 - "oppenheimer": a name that could refer to many things.
 Without context, it should refer to the physicist who worked on the atomic bomb in Los Alamos.
 Other historical queries: "magna carta" (intermediate), "the prince" (very hard).

 General indexing search-engines